-Halo Halo our data auditing tool allows us to identify and assess risks and determine where to focus audit efforts.
-Halo interrogates and analyses huge volumes of business-critical data, spotting and visualising anomalies and trends in financial information.
-It enables us to analyse patterns and trends, identify unusual and highrisk transactions on which we can focus our audit testing and provide valuable insight to our teams and our clients.
-The Halo Platform enables our engagement teams to manage all data extractions, executions and storage for all applications through one central location, allowing our during the audit.

-engagement teams to monitor the status of data uploads and use the acquired client data for multiple applications pwc Confirmation
+Halo, our data auditing tool, allows us to identify and assess risks and determine where to focus audit efforts.
+Halo interrogates and analyses large volumes of business-critical data, seamlessly creating visuals and reporting to enable identification of anomalies and trends in financial information.
+We can then focus our audit testing on high-risk transactions and provide valuable insight to our teams and our clients.
+The Halo Platform enables our engagement teams to manage all data extractions, executions and storage for all applications through one central location, allowing our engagement teams to monitor the status of data uploads and use the acquired client data for multiple applications during the audit.

-😶 Aura Count
+Count